 - Most compensation for a personal injury

 This doesn’t mean that these funds aren’t taxed at all.
-For example, inheritances are typically taxed as part of the deceased’s income at the time of death, so they are taxed before they reach the beneficiary.
+For example, inheritances are typically taxed as part of the deceased’s income at death.
+Whatever remains passes on to the beneficiaries.

-It may not always be clear what the source of a financial windfall is and whether or not it is taxable.
+The source of a financial windfall and whether it’s taxable may not always be obvious.
 For example, if you work as an artist and sell a painting, the proceeds will count as taxable income.
-It can help to work with an accountant or tax expert when you receive a financial windfall.
+In such cases, consider seeking advice from a tax professional.

-If you find out that you owe taxes on a financial windfall you have already spent, you may find yourself in debt to the CRA.
-Depending on the amount, it can be a struggle to repay.
-Talk to a Licensed Insolvency Trustee about ways to deal with CRA debt.
-You can book a free consultation to talk to a debt professional about your financial situation and the best way to move forward.
+If you find out that you owe taxes on a financial windfall you have already spent, you may be indebted to the CRA.
+Depending on the amount you owe, you may struggle to come up with the money.
+If that’s the case, contact a Licensed Insolvency Trustee to explore solutions for dealing with your debts.
+You can book a free consultation to discuss your situation and get advice on moving forward.